VA7ODR/RESTCore/README.md

 ## Running tests
-This project uses CTest with Boost.Test (single-header) for a lightweight setup.
+This project uses plain CTest with Boost.Test (single-header) — no legacy dashboard targets required.

 From your build directory:
 ```